 It is natural to drop off from the level they were at between 2017 and 2019; Pep Guardiola may be the world’s greatest coach, but he can also be incredibly intense and, in some cases, overbearing.
 To compete at the very top over a long period, with the work rate he instils in his players, is very difficult.
 Nine league defeats shows that edge just hasn’t been there recently.

-City accumulated a whopping 198 points over the two Premier League seasons prior to this one, which drew to a close on Sunday.
-A year ago, they had recorded the two highest tallies in the division’s history; it is testament to the relentlessness of Jurgen Klopp and Liverpool that they have been able to keep up with the Cityzens, let alone topple them as they did so emphatically in this most unusual campaign, by registering 99 points.
+City accumulated a whopping 198 points over the two Premier League seasons prior to this one.
+A year ago, they had recorded the two highest tallies in the division’s history; it is testament to the relentlessness of Jurgen Klopp and Liverpool that they have been able to keep up, let alone topple them as they did so emphatically in this most unusual campaign, by registering 99 points.

 Guardiola was armed with a goalkeeper who possessed the passing technique of a seasoned holding midfield player, another playmaker who could drift into spaces created by pacy wide-men and two dynamic fullbacks.
 The team were transformed and became dominant beyond belief.

-Yes, City longed to keep him, proof of which comes in the form of a rejected contract offer, but having made his desire to return to Germany clear, a £17million profit, via ad-ons, on a recently injured player with one year remaining on his deal is good business.
-Sane gets a fresh challenge, and Bayern get a world class player approaching his prime, at the age of 24, tied to a five-year contract.
+Yes, City longed to keep him, proof of which comes in the form of a rejected contract offer, but having made his desire to return to Germany clear, a £17million profit, via add-ons, on a recently injured player with one year remaining on his deal is good business.
+Sane gets a fresh challenge, and Bayern get a world class player approaching his prime.

 Plugging gaps hasn’t been an issue for City, but they need another statement summer in order to build properly.
 Their first job will be replacing Sane, meaning they can’t hit the ground running in an already difficult window for external reasons.
 Guardiola is so particular about the players he picks and buys; rather than building a system around them, he goes the other way and recruits in line with his philosophy.
 That means any new winger will have to specialise in stretching the play; Mahrez, as good as he has been, is more at home dribbling closer to goal.